2021 will be a year of continued change in the digital marketing space. Here are seven trends to leverage.

 The bottom line

-These five tech trends are expected to influence marketing in 2019 and beyond, but that doesn't mean you need to immediately start using different and more advanced technology to market your business effectively.
+These trends are expected to influence marketing in 2021 and beyond, but that doesn't mean you need to immediately drop what you're doing and switch to using different and more advanced technology to market your business effectively.

 "The basic principles of how you market and build a brand haven't changed – despite what everyone says – in the past 10 or 15 years," said Allen Adamson, an adjunct professor at New York University's Stern School of Business and co-founder of Metaforce.
 "What technology has done overall is magnified what was always true."

-Adamson explained that, while fancy new marketing tools come into existence each year, word-of-mouth marketing still matters.
-Decades ago, consumers might have asked their friends in person where they should go for the best hamburger in town.
+Adamson explained that, while fancy new marketing tools are unveiled each year, word-of-mouth marketing still matters.
+Decades ago, consumers might have asked their friends where to go for the best hamburger in town.
 Now, Adamson says, people "ask all their friends" by performing a quick internet search and reading reviews of burger joints in the area.

-The increase in technology doesn't change the core concepts of marketing, but the new technology does magnify every triumph and failure.
+Changes in technology haven't altered the core concepts of marketing, but the new technology does magnify every triumph and failure.
 Before, serving a bad burger to one customer might lead to the unhappy customer telling their friend not to eat there.
 Now, an angry Yelp review can deter hundreds of prospective customers.

-Understanding new technological tools can greatly benefit your business.
-On the flipside, if you don't understand how the technology can help you, there's no use adding new tools into the mix.
+Understanding new technological tools can greatly benefit your business, but, if you don't understand how the technology can help you, there's no use adding new tools into the mix.

-Adamson, who worked as the chairman for North America of Landor Associates when it helped with branding for major brands like Marriott and HBO, says many companies have issues getting caught up with the latest and greatest marketing tools.
+Adamson, the former chairman of Landor Associates North America, who advised companies like Marriott and HBO, says many companies have issues getting caught up with the latest and greatest marketing tools.

 "It's sort of like watching 8-year-olds play soccer: It's just a ball and no one is on defense," said Adamson.
 "Everyone is chasing the shiny new object.
 No matter what technology you buy, if you don't know how to use it really well, it's not going to give you a competitive edge in the marketplace."